 Ghee is an excellent source of butyrate, or butyric acid, a short-chain fatty acid that plays a central role in gut health.
 Recent studies have found that butyrate stimulates mucus production and increases peristalsis in the colon, thus helping to propel food through the digestive tract.
 Butyrate is also produced by certain species of bacteria in the gut such as Bifidobacterium, through dietary intake of fibre.
 Selected strains of Bifidobacterium species are commonly used probiotics and are a good way of supporting good digestive health.

 9. Zinc-rich foods

 Your body needs sufficient levels of zinc for the production of stomach acid and optimum digestion of food.
-Low levels can also contribute to leaky gut.
+Zinc can also help to improve a leaky gut.
 Food sources of zinc include seafood, beef, spinach, pork, chicken, red lentils, pumpkin seeds, cashew nuts, and raw cacao.

 10. Rainbow fruit and vegetables

 Fruit and vegetables contain lots of fibre and a wide range of phytonutrients that support a healthy gut biome.
 Research is demonstrating that a varied, colourful diet lowers inflammation and supports optimal diversity of good bacteria in the gut, by increasing certain species such as Bifidobacterium.
 Try to extend your range of fruits and vegetables beyond the five-a-day and add more colour to your plate to support a more diverse microbiome.
 The average number of foods consumed by people on a Western diet is just 20 per year compared with our ancestors who consumed up to 100.
 They may not have had access to supermarkets and superfoods from all over the world, but they ate seasonally and foraged for different foods as they moved across the land.
 We have access to an amazing array of foods but many people get stuck in food ruts and end up buying the same thing every week.